 There are many great reasons to play football.
 According to John Eldredge's Wild At Heart, every boy wants to know if they have what it takes to be a man.
 With the proper attitude and encouragement, boys grow into men on the football field.
 Few sports teach selflessness and teamwork like football.
 High school football is safer than some other sports.

 President Theodore Roosevelt said it best during a speech at the Sorbonne in Paris, France on April 23, 1910: "It is not the critic who counts, not the man who points out how the strong man stumbled, or where the doer of deeds could have done better.
 The credit belongs to the man who is actually in the arena; whose face is marred by the dust and sweat and blood; who strives valiantly; who errs and comes short again and again, because there is no effort without error or shortcoming; who knows the great enthusiasms, the great devotions and spends himself in a worthy cause; who at the best, knows in the end the triumph of high achievement, and who, at worst, if he fails, at least fails while daring greatly; so that his place shall never be with those cold and timid souls who know neither victory or defeat."

-What is the time committment to play with the Home School Saints?
+What is the time commitment to play with the Home School Saints?

 To make the most of a varsity team sports experience, consider how to prepare during the offseason.

 What are the options for home school boys in Louisiana who want to play tackle football?

 There are not many options.
 Currently, the Home School Saints, Acadiana Home School, and CHEF of Baton Rouge are the only 11-man home school football teams in Louisiana.
 After attempts during past legislative sessions, concerned home schooling parents successfully passed a law allowing home school boys to play with their local LHSAA public or private schools.